zjunlp/EasyEdit/README.md

 }

 @article{wang2023easyedit,
-  title={EasyEdit: An Easy-to-use Knowledge Editing Framework for Large Language Models}, author={Wang, Peng and Zhang, Ningyu and Xie, Xin and Yao, Yunzhi and Tian, Bozhong and Wang, Mengru and Xi, Zekun and Cheng, Siyuan and Liu, Kangwei and Zheng, Guozhou and others}, journal={arXiv preprint arXiv:2308.07269}, year={2023}
+  title={Easyedit: An easy-to-use knowledge editing framework for large language models}, author={Wang, Peng and Zhang, Ningyu and Xie, Xin and Yao, Yunzhi and Tian, Bozhong and Wang, Mengru and Xi, Zekun and Cheng, Siyuan and Liu, Kangwei and Zheng, Guozhou and others}, journal={arXiv preprint arXiv:2308.07269}, year={2023}